artifex333/Git_Basics/README.md

 - Your user name and email need to match the user name and email you use to sign into your Git management platform (ie. GitHub).

 ---
-## Choosing your managment platforms.
+## Choosing your management platforms.

 ### GitHub